Find more tales about how to take care of yourself while traveling in our free downloadable eBook: Meaningful Travel Tips and Tales: Self Care Abroad

 Just like you shouldn’t force yourself to sleep on the plane, you should try not to deprive yourself of sleep once on land.
 A 15 minute nap can clear your head and make you feel better when you’re coping with jet lag.
 Be warned though: sometimes a “nap” can turn into an accidental eight hour “slumber.”
 The trick is to set multiple alarms or find a buddy who can shake you awake should you be snoozing a little too soundly.

-As you prepare for your internship abroad, it is important to take into consideration the time you have allotted between when you land and your first day at the office.
-To avoid unnecessary gaffes brought on from lack of sleep, plan ahead, keep these tips in mind, and catch some ZzZ’s when you can.
+How long does jet lag last?
+Well, I guess it depends on how seriously you take this advice! :) As you prepare for your internship abroad, it is important to take into consideration the time you have allotted between when you land and your first day at the office.
+To avoid unnecessary gaffes brought on from lack of sleep, plan ahead, keep these tips for jet lag in mind, and catch some ZzZ’s when you can.
 Then you’ll be well on your way to winning International Intern of the Year!